RankSys/RankSys/README.md

 ### Re-ranking Strategies

-The novelty and diversity enhancement algorithms take the form of a re-ranking operations on the output of baseline recommendations.
+The novelty and diversity enhancement algorithms take the form of re-ranking operations on the output of baseline recommendations.
 Two types of re-ranking are supported: one that is the result of a direct re-scoring of the scores provided by the original recommendation ranking, and a greedy selection in which some set-wise magnitude is maximized by iteratively selection those items that maximize it.
 In both cases, we provide a high-level interface `Reranker` which, given an original recommendation, returns another recommendation that is a re-ranking of the first:
 ~~~
 public interface Reranker<U, I> {
     public Recommendation<U, I> rerankRecommendation